anastasia-lucas/hudson/README.md

 Code to create the figures in the hudson paper can be found at: https://github.com/RitchieLab/utility/blob/master/personal/ana/hudson-paper/hudson-paper-figures-code.R

 The below code creates proof of concept figures using small toy datasets provided by the package.
+Please note that the data should match the column ordering specified in the document, i.e. column order matters.

 ### Create a mirrored Manhattan plot using GWAS data
 ``` r